reevolutiva/twchr-dev/readme.txt

 Requires at least: 5.0
 Tested up to: 6.1
 Requires PHP: 7.3
-Stable tag: 0.1.2
+Stable tag: 0.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Manage, promote and monetise your Twitch.tv streaming integrrating the power of twitch to wordpress.
+Twitcher is a WordPress plugin for Streaming and VOD management.
+Twitcher uses the Twitch API (Helix) to sincronice the Twitch Video and Streaming list and publish it as a custom post type (Streamings).

 == Description ==
+Monetize your passion transforming subscribers and followers into members and customers.
-*Monetize your streams* and grow your audience by integrating your Twitch channel to your Wordpress site in a simple and fast way with **Twitcher.pro Wordpress Twitch account manager Plugin**.
+Integrate your Twitch channel to your Wordpress site in a simple and fast way with **Twitcher.pro Wordpress Twitch account manager Plugin**.
 Twitcher.pro Integrates your Twitch Channel to Wordpress and create a Post Page for every past Stream, so you could mannage and promote your programs and series, and offer extra content for your audience, taking advantage of the power of google.